tecoevo/tecoevo.github.io/pages/positions.md

 ### MSCA Postdoctoral Fellowships 2023<a name="pd3"></a>

-If interested in developing and leading a project for this fellowship and writing a joint grant for the same, get in touch with Chaitanya well-before (2-3 months) the yearly deadline.
+If interested in developing and leading a project for this fellowship and writing a joint grant for the same, get in touch with Chaitanya well-before (2-3 months) the yearly deadline.-->

 <!--
 ### ~~Post doctoral position~~ Position Filled